Frequently Asked Questions for 2020-21

 These questions are being updated as new information becomes available from government and health agencies that affect Brown and members of our community.
 Please also visit the University Updates page to review campus communications about changes in programming and operations.
 And for the most up-to-date information on the status of campus activities, consult the policies currently in effect on the Campus Activity Status page.

-For the 2020-21 academic year, Brown has established a three-semester academic calendar and other policies and practices that will reduce the density of students, faculty and staff on campus.
+For the 2020-21 academic year, Brown established a three-semester academic calendar and other policies and practices that have reduced the density of students, faculty and staff on campus.

 Undergraduate students will be on campus for two of the three terms, providing an environment with fewer students on campus at any one time.
 Employees who are able to continue working remotely will continue to do so for the months ahead.

-The University is implementing a robust set of public health practices to mitigate the spread of COVID-19 on campus and safeguard the health of students, employees and community members.
+The University has implemented a robust set of public health practices to mitigate the spread of COVID-19 on campus and safeguard the health of students, employees and community members.
 Part of this includes an extensive education, training and prevention campaign to support community adoption of public health practices and protocols.
-Testing and contact tracing for all Brown employees and students will play an essential role in campus safety
+Testing and contact tracing for all Brown employees and students is playing an essential role in campus safety.

 All elements of Brown’s planning are based on the best expert advice for safeguarding the health of our community and maintaining Brown’s high standards of teaching and learning.

-Brown’s current plans are based on the best current available data and public health recommendations.
-However, all members of the community have been advised about the need for flexibility, given the great uncertainty about how the pandemic will evolve across regions of the country and the world, and the pace at which treatments and vaccines will be developed.
+All members of the community have been advised about the need for flexibility, given the great uncertainty about how the pandemic continues to evolve across regions of the country and the world, and the pace at which treatments and vaccines will be developed and made available.
 Students, faculty and staff have been informed that the University may need to make mid-course changes or adjustments to workplace safety and how instruction is offered, research is conducted, and public health protocols are implemented on campus.
+At varying times of the academic year, healthy conditions have warranted a shift to online-only instruction and reduced on-campus operations.

 As always, the University will approach any changes based on community principles that place a premium on the health and well-being of all who work, study and live at Brown.